 What is the project schedule?

-We’re still in the early stages of developing plans for the proposed facility.
-There will be extensive analyses by the Florida Department of Environmental Protection and numerous other county, state and federal government agencies, where experts will thoroughly evaluate our planned facility to ensure it complies with all regulatory requirements.
+Our proposed clean energy center is undergoing extensive analyses by the Florida Department of Environmental Protection and numerous other county, state and federal government agencies, where experts are thoroughly evaluating our plans to ensure the planned facility complies with all regulatory requirements.

 How do I apply for a job – what types of positions will be available?